pageon/fork-cms-module-generator/README.md

 You can now run the `module-generator` command from your command line.

-If you use bash or zsh you also should have autocomplete once you restart the session (or open a new tab).
+If you use bash or zsh you also should have autocomplete (no need to restart the session or open a new tab).
 ## Update

 run the following command